 A leader who leads with the heart is transparent, humble, and authentic, but these qualities are only available to people who are willing to examine and evaluate the inner workings of their hearts.
 If it’s not explored, there’s a high chance a leader will utilize their past pain as the lens through which they see the world and attempt to protect themselves and their company.

 An unexamined evaluation of a leader’s past challenges usually ends up seeking to protect and control.
 As a result, they cultivate a lack of trust and an absence of engagement, creating an environment where employees walk on eggshells, unsure of where they stand.
 It’s easy to see how this environment would make for unhappy employees and low motivation.

-There are ways to develop into a leader who owns their story and leads with the heart instead of their hurt.
+There are ways to develop into a leader who owns their story and leads from the heart instead of hurt.
 Therapy is one place to start.
 Meditation practices and conversations with trusted friends are another.
 Tom Flick Communications offers a variety of ways for leaders to sharpen their leadership skills through keynote speaking to the company or leadership team, workshops, and one-on-one coaching.
 So, reach out today to begin the journey of leading from the heart instead of the hurt.